anuragraj/philosopher/tutorial.md

 ### 1. Creating a Workspace
 A Workspace is a directory containing your data to be analyzed.
-To create one you need to execute the __workspace__ command followed by the `--init` parameter, this will transform your current directory into a Philosopher workspace, all processed data will be sotred in a special binary format for easy and fast access.
+To create one you need to execute the __workspace__ command followed by the `--init` parameter, this will transform your current directory into a Philosopher workspace, all processed data will be sorted in a special binary format for easy and fast access.

 `philosopher workspace --init`